 Schaeffer Galleries (New York, N.Y.),

-Biographical/Historical Note: Art gallery; New York, N.Y. and Berlin, Germany.
+Biographical/Historical Note: The Schaeffer Galleries (founded 1925; closed 2000) were art galleries in both New York, N.Y. and Berlin, Germany.
 Owned by Hanns S. and Kate Schaeffer, the Galleries specialized in Old Masters paintings and drawings, originally concentrating on Flemish and Dutch masters.
-Operated in Berlin, 1925-1939, and New York from 1936 to the 1990s.
+Operated in Berlin, 1925-1939, and New York from 1936 to 2000.

 How to Use this Collection